NEC and Intermedia Announce Strategic Global Partnership to Deliver Cloud Communications, Collaboration, and Contact Center Solutions

 Agreement Sets a Fast Track for the Global Rollout of NEC UNIVERGE BLUE CONNECT and NEC UNIVERGE BLUE ENGAGE

-NEC Corporation (NEC; TSE: 6701), a leading provider and integrator of advanced IT, communications, and networking solutions, today announced a global strategic partnership with Intermedia, a leading provider of cloud-based Unified Communications as a Service (UCaaS) and Contact Center as a Service (CCaaS) solutions.
+TOKYO, Apr 22, 2020 - (JCN Newswire) - NEC Corporation (TSE: 6701), a leading provider and integrator of advanced IT, communications, and networking solutions, today announced a global strategic partnership with Intermedia, a leading provider of cloud-based Unified Communications as a Service (UCaaS) and Contact Center as a Service (CCaaS) solutions.
 Together, NEC and Intermedia are launching NEC UNIVERGE BLUE CONNECT, a fully integrated and born-in-the-cloud UCaaS solution, and NEC UNIVERGE BLUE ENGAGE, a CCaaS solution for businesses of all sizes.

 This partnership agreement with Intermedia represents NEC's rapid global expansion into cloud-based communications and collaboration services.